-The WordPress CMS, like all website software applications, requires maintenance to keep everything tuned and working well.
-There are several aspects to that, including;
+WordPress website management is required because, like all website software applications, it requires constant regular maintenance to keep everything tuned and working well.
+There are several aspects to that, further detailed on the Website Maintenance services page.
+This page is specific to WordPress, including;

 WordPress Security & Features

-Its important to apply updates to the WordPress core and plugins as they are available, because these include bug fixes, and sometimes recently discovered security vulnerabilities.
-Of course, updates also include feature enhancements, so you are able to now do what was previously impossible.
+A core principle of website security applying updates to the WordPress core files, plugins and themes as they are available.
+Not least because these include bug fixes, and sometimes recently discovered security vulnerabilities.
+Of course, updates also include feature enhancements, so you are able to do what was previously impossible.
 In many cases, what once required a plugin is now part of the core functionality.
 Keeping the CMS up to date is smart!

 Images in particular can become a serious problem.
 When you replace an image, be it in a post, a gallery, or a featured image, the original image remains in place.
-Over time, sites accumulate megabytes of unused files that do nothing but consume your hosting account’s disk space allocation.
+Over time, sites accumulate megabytes of unused files that do nothing but consume your hosting account’s disk space allocation and slow down your backups.

-Does your site have plugins installed but deactivated, and you can’t remember why on earth you had them in the first place… These are just taking up valuable disk space, and are best removed as part of the housekeeping process.
+Does your site have plugins installed but deactivated?
+But you can’t remember why on earth you had them in the first place… These are just taking up valuable disk space, and are best removed as part of the housekeeping process.

 The Plugins section allows you to select multiple items and delete them.
 Once that’s done, run the Plugin Garbage Collector referred to in the next section, to remove any surplus database tables.